nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 ## Report issues

 Issue reports for the scaling tool are currently being handled on GitHub instead of Microsoft Support.
-If you encounter any issues with the scaling tool, you can report them bu opening a GitHub issue labeled "4a-WVD-scaling-logicapps" on the [RDS GitHub page](https://github.com/Azure/RDS-Templates/issues?q=is%3Aissue+is%3Aopen+label%3A4a-WVD-scaling-logicapps).
+If you encounter any issues with the scaling tool, you can report them by opening a GitHub issue labeled "4a-WVD-scaling-logicapps" on the [RDS GitHub page](https://github.com/Azure/RDS-Templates/issues?q=is%3Aissue+is%3Aopen+label%3A4a-WVD-scaling-logicapps).

 ## How the scaling tool works